 Preserving the Beauty of Your Painted Kitchen Cabinets

 Painted cabinets finished in a designer color – elegant Studio Gray, lively Garnet, classic white, a soft pairing of Harbor and Linen, or another – are a wonderful way to create a unique space and express your personality.
 Kitchen cabinets, however, have to stand up to years of assault from grease, colorful foods, fingerprints and other hazards.
 The heat-cured factory finish on your CliqStudios cabinets is up to the challenge.
 However, you will need to follow a few cleaning guidelines to keep your cabinets beautiful for years.

 To prevent damage to your painted cabinet finish, wipe up smears and spills while they are fresh, and clean cabinets near the cooktop weekly to remove any haze from cooking grease.
 Tip: Do not hang wet dish towels over a cabinet door.

 Treat spills and smears while they are fresh.
-Wipe spot with a soft damp cloth (a microfiber cloth is great) and dry with a soft towel.
+Wipe spots with a soft damp cloth (a microfiber cloth is great) and dry with a soft towel.
 Avoid over-wetting cabinets.
 Clean one small area at a time, using a circular motion.

 For stubborn spots, use a mild, paint-safe cleaning solution.
 Make your own cabinet cleaner with a few drops of dish soap and a teaspoon of vinegar in a cup of water.
 Or, buy a commercial cleaner.
 Test any solution on the back of a cabinet door before using it on a high-visibility area.

 - Magic Eraser or similar sponge